-Dilation and curettage is a minor surgical procedure used to diagnose and/or treat conditions which affect the inside of the uterus.
+Dilation and curettage (D&C), also referred to as Evacuation of the Uterus, is a minor surgical procedure used to diagnose and treat conditions that affect the inside of the uterus.

-The procedure may be performed as a day stay procedure and can be performed under a general anaesthetic or using a local anaesthetic with sedation.
-It usually takes between 10 and 20 minutes to perform.
+The procedure may be performed as a day-stay procedure and can be performed under a general anaesthetic or a local anaesthetic with sedation.

-A D&C can also be used to help diagnose problems causing:
+D&C can also be used to help diagnose uterine conditions causing:

 - Heavy menstrual bleeding

 - Unusual shape or enlargement of the uterus.